Unconventional criticality in $O(D)$-invariant loop-constrained Landau theory

 Next, we rewrite the propagator~(\ref{Eq:prop-q}) in the form

 Using this expression, we derive the anomalous dimension $\eta$ following the approach in~\cite{zinn2021quantum} as,

 where $Z$ is the field renormalization constant, and $\eta$ is calculated at the fixed point.
-Differentiation with respect to $\Lambda$ is performed keeping $b$, but not $a$, fixed.
-More precisely, the process or renormalization involves the replacement of bare quantities by renormalized ones, which are overall independent of $\Lambda$ and are given as a perturbative expansion in terms of the bare parameters of the theory.
+More precisely, the process of renormalization involves the replacement of bare quantities by renormalized ones, which are overall independent of $\Lambda$ and are given as a perturbative expansion in terms of the bare parameters of the theory.
 The requirement that all renormalized correlation functions are $\Lambda$-independent yields the RG functions \cite{zinn2021quantum}.
 In the case of $\eta$, we have explicitly (see Appendix~\hyperlink{app:EtaDerive}{\ref{app:EtaDerive}}),

 Substituting the fixed point values, $\hat{a}_*=-25/77$ and $\hat{b}_*=5/17$, calculated from Eqs.~(\ref{Eq:beta-a-b}) for $D=3$, we obtain $\eta\approx 0.239$.
 This value is significantly larger than the ones typically obtained from the LGW theory, thus highlighting the impact of the constraint $\nablab\cdot\vec{P}=0$.